 eBlocker: Do It Yourself

 Making eBlocker yourself is very simple.
-All you need are a few components, which you can buy “everywhere” for $50-60.
+All you need are a few components, which you can buy “everywhere” for about $50.
 Everything else you can find here: Completely free, thanks to a great community.

 As soon as you got everything together, your eBlocker is ready to go in a few minutes.
 Instantly you start surfing anonymously and are protected on all devices.